khansubhan95/spring-blog-crud/README.md

 # Spring CRUD Blog

-A blog with CRUD features made using Spring MVC.
+A blog system with CRUD features made using Spring MVC.
 Access to features is provided only for authenticated users.
 Tools/Frameworks used:

 - Spring MVC
 - Spring Security(for user authentication)